stephenfowler/TimeMaximizer/README.md

 You can also have it send you a list of artrilces of your length of choosing by manually hitting
 <your-webtask>timeMaximizer/sms/<your-desired-time>.

 To setup this webtask you need the following secrets:
 MONGO_URL=mongodb://<mongo-DB-user>:<mongo-db-user-password></mongo-db-user-password>@ds129003.mlab.com:29003/<your-mongo-db>
 TWILIO_SID=<your-twilio-sid>
 TWILIO_AUTH_TOKEN=<your-twilio-auth-token>
 PHONE_FROM=<your-twilio-sending-phone-number>
 PHONE_TO=<your-phone-number>

+I recommend creating a "secrets file" and then using the web task cli tool like so: wt create index --secrets-file secrets.txt --bundle

 To load the Database you need a request similar to:
 POST /timeMaximizer/media HTTP/1.1